IMPORT TARIFFS - LATEST NEWS & UPDATES

 6. Arrange for Plates and Registration

-U.S. car importers will need to contact the Department of Motor Vehicles (DMV) in their state of residence to arrange temporary license plates and clarification on the exact documentation needed for entry.
+US car importers will need to contact the Department of Motor Vehicles (DMV) in their state of residence to arrange temporary license plates and clarification on any state-level import requirements.
 Once done, your vehicle will be able to be officially registered.

 Temporary Vehicle Imports